maccy.app

 Maccy screenshot showing the app interface

-The keyboard-first approach means I never touch the mouse.
-Command+Shift+C to open, type to search, Enter to paste, Escape to cancel.
-Numbers 1-9 for quick access to recent items.
-After a week, it’s muscle memory.
+The keyboard-first design eliminates mouse interaction: Command+Shift+C to open, type to search, Enter to paste, Escape to cancel.
+Number keys 1-9 provide quick access to recent items.
+After brief familiarization, the workflow becomes automatic.

 Related Apps